ia-Simon/opengl-checkers/README.md

     * Esc: quits from the game
 * Mouse:
     * M1: Moves the camera
-        * X-axis: Moves the camera around a circle of mutable radius
+        * X-axis: Moves the camera around a circle centered on the middle of the table
-        * Y-axis: If {Shift} is active, changes the height Y of the camera; otherwise changes the radius of the circle
+        * Y-axis: If {Shift} is active, changes the height Y of the camera; otherwise changes the radius of the circle (a.k.a. the distance from the table)